dtatut/amf-implementation/documentation/ALE.md

 AMF_UUID shall be used to convey the AMF UUID from the fileInfo/uuid element

+AMF_NAME shall be used to convey the AMF file name located in the same folder as the .ale source file

 if both are defined, what is the rule/priority?

 	a) UUID first, then NAME